ci-for-research/self-hosted-runners/ubuntu-singularity/README.md

 # Setting up a CI server for a GitHub Action runner Singularity from Linux Ubuntu

 After following this guide, you'll have a simple GitHub action workflow on a GitHub repository of your choice.
 When new commits are made to your repository, the workflow delegates work to a server which runs in a [Singlularity](https://sylabs.io/singularity/) container.
-You can use this Singularity container to on a HPC cluster.
+You can use this Singularity container to on a HPC cluster as a regular user and you will not need root permissions.

 This guide distinguishes between the _client_ and the _server_; the client is your own machine; the server is whichever machine will run the tests.
 This document describes the case where the server is a Singularity container running on your own machine.